Frequently Asked Questions

 Can I pay to launch my own canoe or kayak?

-Yes, there is a charge of £2.75 per person to launch you own canoe or kayak from our site, this charge includes car parking, the use of the showers and changing rooms and access to the river.
+Yes, there is a charge of £3 per person to launch your own canoe/kayak/SUP from our site.
+This charge includes car parking, the use of the showers and changing rooms and access to the river.
 Please call in to reception on arrival to pay and sign our Launch and Change Register.
+Call ahead if you are unsure if we are open.

 Where do the activities take place?